APLMOOC/APLMOOC/docs/course/ch2/part1.md

       BANANA ← 3
 ```

-As you can see, there is no output, because assignment does not return anything.
+As you can see, there is no displayed output.
 This is what's called a *shy operation* in APL.

 You can use capital letters, lowercase letters, underscores, and numbers (but a variable name cannot start with a number).